 Collecting Reblog Data Like It’s My Summer Job

 Have you been wondering how I spent the month of July?
 In addition to sweating through the hottest Ontario summer I’ve ever experienced, I’ve been collecting tags and added commentary from 136,199 reblogs of Martin and Bosco’s post.
-I’m using the dataset I built from Tumblr’s /notes
+I’m using the dataset I built from Tumblr’s /notes API endpoint, which you might vaguely recall from the data dashboard in a previous blog post.
+Since the /posts API only lets me fetch one reblog at a time, the data collection process is slow and repetitive.
+I have to keep reminding myself it’s a marathon, not a sprint.

 So, Laura, how is the data collection going?